Picovoice/picovoice/sdk/web/template/README.md

 To obtain a Picovoice Worker, we can use the async `create` factory method from the PicovoiceWorkerFactory.
 Here is a complete example that:

-1. Obtains a Worker from the PicovoiceWorkerFactory (in this case, English) to listen for the built-in "Blueberry" wake word and then switch to handle follow-on commands in the domain of the sample "Pico Clock"
+1. Obtains a Worker from the PicovoiceWorkerFactory (in this case, English) to listen for the built-in "Blueberry" wake word and then switch to handle follow-on commands in a domain of interest
 1. Responds to keyword/inferenence detection by setting the worker's `onmessage` event handler
-1. Starts up the WebVoiceProcessor to forward microphone audio to the Picovoice Worker
+1. Starts up the `WebVoiceProcessor` to forward microphone audio to the Picovoice Worker

-E.g.:
+e.g.:

 ```console
 yarn add @picovoice/web-voice-processor @picovoice/picovoice-web-en-worker